 How do you use defensive in a sentence?

-Understanding the definition of defensive is important if you want to know how to use it properly in a sentence, particularly in a psychology context.
-There are actually different definitions of defensive based on what part of speech it is.
-There is defensive – adjective and also defensive – noun.
+Understanding the definition of defensive is important if you want to know how to use it properly in a sentence, particularly in a psychological context.
+There are different definitions of defensive based on what part of speech it is.
+There is a defensive – adjective and also a defensive – noun.
 It’s important to understand meanings, word choice can improve when you know exactly how to use it.

-In the English dictionary, Merriam Webster, the defensive – adjective meaning is “serving to defend or protect”.
 Other definitions of defensive (adjective) include “devoted to resisting or preventing aggression or attack” and “sports: of or relating to the attempt to keep an opponent from scoring in a game or contest”.
-“Defensively” (adverb) describes the nature of a behavior.
+“Defensively” (adverb) describes the nature of behavior.